aliirmak/pypaping/README.md

 ***
 Rev hist:
-1.1: Some new and minimal info added to the comments 1.2: It writes the max and min ping values to the file now
+1.1: Some new and minimal info added to the comments<br/>
+1.2: It writes the max and min ping values to the file now<br/>
-     It creates a new output.txt file each time program runs
+     It creates a new output.txt file each time program runs<br/>
 ***